Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-- Alberta Agriculture and Forestry provides information on weed control to address the unique needs of producers:
+The Alberta government provides information on weed control to address the unique needs of producers:

 - Weed Control Act

-This Act has the most authority in dealing with invasive plants in Alberta, and is administered by Agriculture and Forestry.
+This act has the most authority in dealing with invasive plants in Alberta, and is administered by the Alberta government.
 It is enables legislation for eradication and control of invasive plants, which is conducted by municipalities.